Dates & Info for Volunteers

 • Airport code for Cozumel: CZM; Airport code for Cancun: CUN

-• An online tool used by several Friends of Cozumel volunteers to research the most economical flights on different days is http://matrix1.itasoftware.com Use the option of “See calendar of lowest fares” (not “Search for exact dates”).
+• Online tools used by several Friends of Cozumel volunteers to research the most economical flights on different days are www.google.com/flights and/or http://matrix.itasoftware.com Use the option of “See calendar of lowest fares” (not “Search for exact dates”).
 Put in a range of days for length of stay i.e. 7-10 nights.
 It will display a calendar showing the least expensive airfare for all airlines departing on various days for a month following the departure date entered.
 Moving the cursor over a specific date will show prices for different lengths of stay.
 You can click to get details about flight itineraries.
 This is a research and monitoring tool that is a GREAT source to combine fares from all major airlines.
 Tickets can’t be purchased on this site.
 When you find a flight you like, you can book online at the airline’s website or give the info to your travel agent.

 • We recommend purchasing trip insurance that covers flights and pre-paid expenses like lodging deposits in certain circumstances (i.e. health, weather) for canceling or interrupting travel.
 This may also be an important resource to provide medical insurance needs while you are traveling.

 • Location: Friends of Cozumel does not have a formal mission “headquarters”.
 We work from homes of volunteers in the “mid-town” area close to Calle 11 and Av 55 and from our rented “bodega” storage space close to 65 Av and Calle 7.
 These locations are approximately one mile inland from the T-intersection of Melgar (ocean front road) and Calle 11 (near Margaritaville, Rolandi’s, and the Municipio park).
 Taxis are affordable and most destinations are 5-10 minutes from the center of the town.

 • Mission project sites: 1+ mile(s) inland from the central downtown plaza area.